 Yes!
 If you are interested in volunteering with Long Island Cares for community service hours, just follow the general volunteer process guidelines.
-If you are in need of a community service letter, we will be happy to mail this to your home.
+If you are in need of a community service letter, we will be happy to send you one.
 Just make sure that you provide the Volunteer Coordinator with your:

-Please keep in mind that letters can take up to 7 days to be mailed.
-Please ensure you provide all of the information listed above, otherwise the Volunteer Coordinator will be unable to send your letter.
+Please keep in mind that letters can take up to 2 weeks to be provided.
+Please ensure you provide all of the information listed above, otherwise the volunteer coordinator will be unable to send your letter.

 Yes.
 For more information on group opportunities and how your team and can get involved with Long Island Cares, please contact us.

 Email is our main form of contact with volunteers, but we also can:

 Simply respond to any of our volunteer email blast by saying “Please remove me from the volunteer email list.”
 Please keep in mind that it can take up to 14 days to remove you from our system.
 We appreciate your patience in advance.